 Enough to justify many more trips!

 Obviously, there are endless places to explore and it is worth looking on the routes section of The Yacht Break website for more ideas of the recommended sailing routes in Croatia.
-That said, if you hire one of our skippers, it is good to remain flexible and rely on your skipper to guide you.
+That said, if you hire one of our skippers, it is good to remain flexible and rely on them to guide you.
 They will use their experience to make the best of weather conditions and crowds.
 The skipper will help you tailor a voyage to take in some of the best sites, and endeavor to get you there ahead of the crowds.
 There are so many lovely locations to see, you may find yourself coming back year after year!

 UNESCO world heritage sites